mesmotronic/react-three-canvas/README.md

 # ThreeCanvas component for React

 Want to use vanilla Three.js in React without the hassle?
-This component does the heavy lifting for you: no wrappers, no fuss.
+This component does the heavy lifting for you: no frameworks, no fuss.

 Whether you're embedding an existing project or just want to avoid extra frameworks, adding Three.js to React can be a pain.
 This component gives you a ready-to-go canvas, renderer, camera, scene, and EffectComposer (WebGL only), with WebXR support built in.